jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance-Voucher/Instancevoucher-Overview.md

 # Instance Voucher Overview (Inviting People to Product Testing)

 Instance voucher is another way of paying and purchasing computing instances.
-After buying a voucher with monthly/yearly pay-in-advance at a price approximating monthly package, you can deduct the cost as per computing instances (VM Instance, Native Container/POD Instance) paid by configuration.<br>
+After buying a voucher with monthly/yearly pay-in-advance at a price approximating monthly package, you can deduct the cost as per computing instances (VM Instance, Container Instance, POD Instance) paid by configuration.<br>

 Instance voucher decouples the payment and resources creation since its attribute determines the characteristics of the deductible instance, which is not limited to a certain or some instances.
 This can both allow for economic considerations in a long-term resource utilization plan and meet the demand for maintaining flexibility of resources creation and deletion.

 ## Instance Voucher Types
-From the point of applicable instance type, it can be divided into **VM Instance Voucher** and **Native Container/POD Instance Voucher**:
+From the point of applicable instance type, it can be divided into **VM Instance Voucher**, **Container Instance Voucher** and **POD Instance Voucher**:
 * VM Instance Voucher: Applicable to VM instance deduction paid by configuration
-* Native Container Instance Voucher: Applicable to Native Container/POD instance deduction paid by configuration
+* Container Instance Voucher: Applicable to Native Container instance deduction paid by configuration
+* POD instance voucher: Suitable for deduction of POD instances which are paid by configuration

 From the point of resource reservation, it can be divided into **No Resource Reservation** and **Resource Reservation** (currently, we only support purchasing no resource reservation type of instance vouchers)